 Gadabout needs your address, how to find or recognize your house, where you are going, where you will be for the return pick-up, and if you need to make any additional stops on the way.
 Let Gadabout know if you have a physical disability that may require special attention or if someone else is going to be riding with you.
-Tell Gadabout if: you need assistance, you need a vehicle equipped with a lift, you have a walker or wheelchair.
+Tell Gadabout if you need assistance, you need a vehicle equipped with a lift, or if you will be using a walker or wheelchair.

 Yes but they must be prearranged.
 You should request any additional stops (bank, pharmacy, etc.) that you need to make at the time you call to set up your ride.
 Gadabout cannot make unscheduled stops because the delay makes other people late for their appointments.
 Each additional stop is counted as one trip and the fare is charged according to the zone the stop is in.